|Haseley Manor, Arreton, Isle of Wight, PO30 3AN.

 There are people who can make all the wedding arrangements for you at a fee to be arranged between you and them.
 All service providers must have their own insurance for third party damage and for their own employees.
 It is in your interest to check that these are in place.

 By mutual arrangement with ourselves it may be possible to alter the decoration or lighting of the wedding barn.
 Any additional work done by us will be charged, and the cost agreed prior to the wedding.
 Agreed changes and charges will be confirmed in writing.
+Any changes you make to the dedcorations in the barn must be removed by you, please.

 Photography and Video